evaegelyng/MetaBarFlow/README.md

 or

   `tar -xvf filename.tar`

+#### After unzipping, remember to move the zipped data folder to an independent location, such as a portable hard drive for backup.
+This is to avoid unnecessary use of expensive server backup storage and to have a local backup, which is independent of the server, and faster to retrieve.

 #### Check md5 sum for the fastq.gz files in each library to make sure they are intact